humanet3: the third attempt at a human-centered internet

 The group analyzes, deconstructs, and contributes to initiatives aiming at a human-centered digital transformation.
 Its focus will be the digital public space, as space for debate and expressing opinion on the internet.
 This space is defined by its accessibility and its function, not by its ownership.
 It includes, in particular, all platforms which claim to contribute to the public good, are generally open to everyone, and are used by the people to communicate personal and political views to a broad audience.

-The starting point of the group’s research is the recognition that the internet in its function as digital public space is currently experiencing a pivotal moment for its future.
+The starting point of the group’s research is the diagnosis that the internet as space for public debate and the exchange of opinions is currently experiencing a pivotal moment for its future at least in two regards.
+First, because of the accelerated technological development connected to artificial intelligence (AI), particularly large language models, and second, due to a new wave of regulatory responses.
+This is certainly not the first shift.
 Our collective ability to exchange opinions, emotions, and experiences lies at the core of what distinguishes the Web2.0 from its predecessor, the static Web1.0, which understood users as passive receivers, not as active speakers.
-However, the democratic, utopian vision which has driven the development of the Web2.0 as ‘social web’ in its beginning has been impeded by an unprecedented concentration of private power over digital global infrastructures.
-Users are understood as ad-targets, the quality of content is conflated with the quantity of engagement, and attention has evolved into the new currency of success.
+However, the democratic, utopian vision which has driven the development of the Web2.0 as ‘social web’ in its beginning has been impeded by an unprecedented concentration of private power over global digital infrastructures and services.
+Individuals, understood as users, are the object of constant surveillance and are reduced to data points and ad-targets, the quality of content is conflated with the quantity of engagement, and attention has evolved into the new currency of success.